Wehda23/ps5-store/README.md

 - Users can filter their search results with the help of price ranges, varying from ratings to even product types, something essential for users who are always on the go
 - End of a guessing game—this helps users find what they want faster

-## Conclusion
-It was fun and gratifying for me to build an e-commerce website related to PlayStation 5, using React with Flask.
-To focus on good design and functionality practices, we built this site for PlayStation fans—great aesthetics, a sweet way to shop smoothly.

 ## Developer Guide

 ### Technologies Used